 Orange County Pedestrian Accident Attorneys

 Each year thousands are killed in pedestrian accidents all over the United States.
 Orange County has many wonderful downtown and tourist areas that are heavily populated with pedestrians.
 Just as motorists need to remain cautious and vigilant in areas where pedestrians are walking, pedestrians too should exercise due care and follow the rules of the road in order to prevent tragic collisions.
 Almost always, when there is a collision between a vehicle and a pedestrian, it is the pedestrian who is severely injured.
-If you have been injured in a pedestrian accident caused by a dangerous roadway or by someone else's negligence or wrongdoing, please contact an experienced to obtain more information about pursuing your legal rights.
+If you have been injured in a pedestrian accident caused by a dangerous roadway or by someone else's negligence or wrongdoing, please contact an experienced pedestrian lawyer to obtain more information about pursuing your legal rights.

-Orange County Pedestrian Accident Statistics
+California Pedestrian Accident Statistics

-Pedestrian Accident Laws
+California Pedestrian Accident Laws

 Crosswalk laws: Under California Vehicle Code Section 21950 (a), motorists are required to yield the right of way to pedestrians who are walking in marked or unmarked crosswalks.
 The same section also states: "This section does not relieve a pedestrian from the duty of using due care for his or her safety.
 No pedestrian may suddenly leave a curb or other place of safety and walk or run into the path of a vehicle that is so close as to constitute an immediate hazard.
 No pedestrian may unnecessarily stop or delay traffic while in a marked or unmarked crosswalk."